Dr Victoria Hurth

 In the faculty, I run modules on Marketing and on sustainable business.
 I enjoy facilitating the learning of our students as they progress from school leavers to rounded professionals capable of securing highly sought after roles in companies in all spectrums, across the world.
 I am also Faculty Lead for Student Satisfaction.
 This role gives me space to focus on how we can continuously keep up with the requirements of our students and deliver the best experience possible.
 I am currently focusing on how to improve the communication experience of our students in order to build a stronger sense of community and engagement with the faculty.

-I have a background in business management, governance, identity and consumer behaviour research, particularly in a sustainability context, which I bring to the business school.
-I am currently researching the role of business purpose in long-term sustainable success, and the role of marketing in this and the role governance plays in organisational purpose.
-I have recently published a report for Friends of the Earth on how to reform marketing for sustainability where myself and colleagues proposed a 6-point Framework for Evolved Marketing.
-I am passionate about helping marketers on-the-ground to unpick the lofty goals of their CEOs and really drive for sustainability for the benefit of society and their companies.
+I have a background in business management, governance, purpose and meaning, identity and consumer behaviour research - particularly in a sustainability context.
+I am passionate about helping board members and managers embed meaningful long-term wellbeing goals into their organisations and in helping marketers on-the-ground to unpick the lofty goals of their CEOs and really drive for sustainability for the benefit of society and their companies.

 My background comes both from my academic experience, including a PhD in social marketing, as well as from my professional career where I worked at 3M as marketing co-ordinator and then at Accenture as a management consultant in retail marketing strategy.